ppradela/kubernetes-cluster-setup/README.md

 sudo hostnamectl set-hostname k8s-worker-03
 ```

-Next, edit `/etc/hosts` on **ALL** nodes to include the IP address and hostname of every node in the cluster.
+(Optional) Next, edit `/etc/hosts` on **ALL** nodes to include the IP address and hostname of every node in the cluster.
 This ensures reliable name resolution.

 ```bash
 # Example /etc/hosts - EDIT WITH YOUR ACTUAL IPs AND HOSTNAMES